brianmtreese/briantree.se/_posts/2023/09/2023-09-08-4-ways-to-listen-to-events-in-angular.md

 So hopefully these examples give you a few extra options for building in Angular.

 ## Want to See It in Action?
-Check out the demo code and examples of these techniques in the in the stackblitz example below.
+Check out the demo code and examples of these techniques in the stackblitz example below.
 If you have any questions or thoughts, don’t hesitate to leave a comment.

 <iframe src="https://stackblitz.com/edit/stackblitz-starters-fm8xhw?ctl=1&embed=1&file=src%2Fexample%2Fexample.component.html" style="height: 500px; width: 100%; margin-bottom: 1.5em; display: block;">